VincentVanlaer/mesa-school-labs/content/thursday/lab-2.md

 The primary purpose of the first part of the maxilab is to get you more familiar with the physics of convective boundary mixing (CBM) and how it can be modelled in MESA.
 You will see how to use the simplest already implemented prescription as well as how to implement more complex cases.
 In terms of MESA usage, you will:

-1. Start a project from a test case
+1. Start a project from a test suite
 2. Change inlists controls
 3. Add variables to output files (`history.data`)
 3. Customize the `pgstar` window.
-4. Implement a new prescription for CBM and add new history columns using `run_star_extras.f90`
+4. Implement a new prescription for CBM using `run_star_extras.f90`

 ### Using this Guide